yliu7366/yliu_utilities/tutorials/biowulf/README.md

 python your_deep_learning_magic_code.py $SLURM_JOB_ID
 ```
 If the script is named *job.sh*, use the following command to submit a job: *sbatch job.sh*
+The *your_conda_initialization_script* is the conda init file created in the [Custom Python Environment](https://github.com/yliu7366/yliu_utilities/tree/master/tutorials/biowulf#custom-python-environment) section.

 ### Keras simple MNIST convent example
 A quick example for running convent models using TensorFlow/Keras can be found [here](https://keras.io/examples/vision/mnist_convnet/) once you have finished deep learning setup on Biowulf.